ParedesGab/PP2-memory-game/README.md

 ### User expectations

 + Accessible site.
-+ Fast access to content.
-+ Clean and Intuitive Layout.
 + Understand clearly the purpose of the site.
++ Fast and easy access to content and navigation.
++ Clean and intuitive layout, overall a smooth experience.
 + Have vibrant and eye-catching content that keeps the user engaged.
-+ Easy and intuitive navigation, overall a smooth experience.
 + Expect the game to work seamlessly on various devices, allowing them to enjoy it anytime, anywhere.

 ### User stories